-- health care treatment options. - health-related products and services that are provided by CommonSpirit Health. - case management or care coordination services. - recommended alternative treatments, therapies, providers, or settings of care. - samples or promotional gifts of nominal value. - You have the right to revoke (take back) your marketing permission and we will honor the revocation.
-To find out who to contact for opting out of these communications, please contact the Privacy Officer.
+- health-related products and services that are provided by CommonSpirit Health. - case management or care coordination services. - recommended alternative treatments, therapies, providers, or settings of care. - samples or promotional gifts of nominal value. • You have the right to revoke (take back) your marketing permission and we will honor the revocation.
+To find out who to contact for opting out of these communications,